New lawyer for Senator Don Meredith won't take ‘racial prejudice’ approach

 During that interview, Meredith’s former lawyer Selwyn Pieters said his client was being unfairly portrayed as a “sexual predator” because he’s an imposing black man.

-Trudeau said he didn’t think that approach would be helpful going forward.
+Trudell said he didn’t think that approach would be helpful going forward.

 “I see a huge mistake by an otherwise good man,” Trudell said of Meredith’s misconduct.Report Typo/Error